Sprained Ankle Recovery Time: What to Expect Week by Week

 Gentle ankle circles and alphabet tracing with the foot begin during this phase.
 These exercises prevent joint stiffness and maintain some muscle activation without stressing the healing bone.

 Between weeks six and eight, most patients can begin wearing supportive athletic shoes for short periods.
-The transition should be gradual, starting with an hour or two of shoe wear while spending remaining time in the boot.
+The transition should be gradual, starting with an hour or two of shoe wear while spending the remaining time in the boot.

 Shoes with good arch support and cushioning protect the healing ankle better than flat or unsupportive footwear.
 Many patients find that high-top shoes provide additional stability during this transition.